chrissyFraser/vander-weele-farms-llc/journals/marble.md

 10/22/22

     - Working on database stuff with Josh.
 Pulled from main and merged into my working branch, Josh will be copying my branch.
+    - Josh didn't actually copy my branch.
+    - Pushing to end the day.
+Figured out the lack of connection to postgres/postgres commands weren't working was because I didn't have postgres downloaded.
+Attempted to create empty or filled table, failed miserably.
+Was able to get it to try migration, it did connect, but it didn't like the migration file I passed in with cat <file_name> | heroku pg:psql.
+      - https://medium.com/@ronmartin89/heroku-how-to-seeding-a-postgresql-database-with-node-js-742bcf034d3e url for source of code